 Why This Works for Small Businesses

 Predictable costs.
-A fixed monthly fee is a known line item in your budget.
-There are no surprise project quotes when you need to update a page, add a service, or redesign a section.
+A fixed monthly fee is a known line item.
+No surprise project quotes when you need to update a page, add a service, or redesign a section.
 That work is included.

 No capital outlay at launch.
 For a growing business, $15,000 tied up in a website is $15,000 not available for inventory, marketing, hiring, or operations.
 Monthly fees preserve working capital.